 Beth graduated from the Harcum College Veterinary Technology program in 1998.
 She joined Schwenksville Vet in 2016.
 She likes spending time with her husband, two children and her two cats: Minerva and Albus.

 Sam graduated from Elizabethtown College in 2014 with a degree in Biological Sciences with a minor in Anthropology.
 She interned with Dr. Ross during her undergrad and decided to join the Schwenksville team permanently after graduating.
 She is currently enrolled at Harcum College to become a certified technician.
 Sam is a self-proclaimed nerd, and you will often see her in Disney or Marvel scrubs.
-Sam recently adopted a CH cat named Stevie, and lives with another CH cat named Scooter and a Labrador mix named Mika.
+Sam lives with her CH cat named Stevie and a Greyhound named Sebastian.

 Lise graduated from Temple University with a degree in Radio-Television-Film.
 Her life-long love of music took her to Chicago, where she spent twelve years working in the music and banking industries.
 While in Illinois, Lise volunteered at a local animal shelter where she helped with their monthly low-cost vaccination clinic, fundraising, foster placement and adoptions.
 Lise moved back to Pennsylvania and completed her Veterinary Assistant program at Montgomery County Community College.
 Lise and her husband share their lives with four dogs; Iola, Oscar, Radar, and Jasper.
 She plans on continuing her education and training in the veterinary and marketing field